aslater/p4checkout/README.md

 1. Created both the ~/.vim/autoload and ~/.vim/bundle directories.
 2. Added the "call pathogen#infect()" line to your ~/.vimrc file
-3. Did the git clone of syntastic inside ~/.vim/bundle
+3. Did the git clone of p4checkout inside ~/.vim/bundle
 4. Have permissions to access all of these directories.

 ### Step 3: Create the p4root.txt file